Contrast

 London Marathon heroes

-12 awesome people will be running the London Marathon on Sunday 26th April to raise vital funds for St Helena Hospice.
+12 awesome people secured a charity golden bond place to run the London Marathon on Sunday 26th April to raise vital funds for St Helena Hospice.

 For most of this year's Team St Helena Hospice, it will be a first marathon, while others are taking it in their stride.
 The whole team has been training in their own way for months in all weather conditions and now are ready to take on the 26.2 miles around the streets of London.
 We are so proud of them all.
 Let's introduce you to our dynamic dozen...